 As with any treatment, the team at Skin Care & Laser Physicians of Beverly Hills will lead a consultation to assess each patient interested in PRP for hair restoration or to pair with microneedling.
 Each patient's needs are different, so each approach will be uniquely customized to maximize results.

-See how our team employs sophisticated treatments to help you Relax, Refill, Resurface, and Reduce.
-You can also get to know Dr. Derek Jones and learn about his role in bringing many of the most popular treatments available to the public.
+See the advanced approaches our Skin Care and Laser Physicians of Beverly Hills team uses to help you Relax, Refill, Resurface, and Reduce.
+Explore the contributions of Dr. Derek Jones and his team in making some of the most sought-after treatments accessible to the public.

 Get "inside" information on a wide range of treatments and procedures available at our practice on our regularly updated blog.
 We also provide tips and advice for maximizing and prolonging your results to maximize skin health and beauty.